AVSystem/scala-commons/docs/RPCFramework.md

 #### Type safety

 Instances of `AsRealRPC` typeclass are provided automatically by a macro which uses compile-time reflection to inspect the trait and generate the proxy code.
 During that, it also thoroughly validates the interface against the rules described in the section about RPC traits.
 If the programmer makes any mistake, he/she will be immediately notified with a compilation error.
-The following situation will cause the compilation to fail:
+The following situations will cause the compilation to fail:
-* some RPC method has wrong return type
+* some abstract method has wrong signature (takes type parameters or has wrong return type)
 * any of the RPC parameters is not serializable (no instance of `Writer` typeclass is found for its type)
 * any of the function results is not de-serializable (no instance of `Reader` typeclass is found for its type)
 * some of the RPC methods have conflicting names (e.g. overloaded method not distinguished with `@RPCName` annotation)